supertestnet/handcrank/README.md

-# Handcrank: a drivechain wannabe with no softfork
+# Handcrank: a drivechain wannabe with no softfork*

+# Retraction

+I originally said this is done "with no softfork."
+It has since been pointed out to me that if a majority of miners ran this software it would be a softfork -- specifically, a miner activated softfork.
+So I no longer claim this works without a softfork, unless a minority of miners run it, in which case it is insecure.

 # TLDR in 2 sentences